UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 sudo udevadm control --reload
 ```

-At this point, I do a **reboot**.
-I am not sure if this is needed, but I do it anyway!
+At this point, I perform a **reboot**.
+I am not sure if this is needed, but I do it anyway :)

 Now, when you plug in your USB-Blaster device, the permissions should be updated.